 Torres del Paine National Park is located 112 km (70 mi) north of Puerto Natales and 312 km (194 mi) north of Punta Arenas.
 The park borders Bernardo O'Higgins National Park to the west and the Los Glaciares National Park to the north in Argentina.

-Torres del Paine National Park, along with Bernardo O'Higgins National Park, occupy over 90% of the Southern Patagonian Ice Field; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.
+Torres del Paine National Park, along with Bernardo O'Higgins National Park, occupies over 90% of the Southern Patagonian Ice Field; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.

 Together, Torres del Paine National Park and Bernardo O'Higgins National Park are part of the UNESCO Tentative List of Sites, for inclusion into the World Heritage List.

 Torres del Paine National Park is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Forested Areas of Chile).
 In 2013, it measured approximately 181,414 ha (448,284 acres).
 It is one of the largest and most visited parks in Chile.
 The park averages around 250,000+ visitors a year, of which over 50% are foreign tourists.

 The park is one of the 11 protected areas of the Magallanes Region and Chilean Antarctica (together with four national parks, three national reserves and three national monuments).
 Together, the protected forested areas comprise about 51% of the land of the region (6,728,744 ha or 16,627,088 acres).